vica781/Weather_Info_CLI/TESTING.md

 #### New User Goals

 1. As a new user, I want to easily understand the main purpose of the site.

+- The main purpouse of the app is to provide the user with the weather information of the city and country of their choice.
+- The intro screen of the app has a clear title and a short description of the app.
+- The same is also evedent from the instructions screen.

 2. As a new user, I want to be able to easily navigate through the application to find the information I need, so that I can plan my activities accordingly.

+- The app has a simple and intuitive navigation system.
+- The user is presented with a menu screen with a list of options to choose from.

 3. As a new user, I want to find information on how to use the application effectively.

+- The app has a menu option called "Instructions" which provides the user with the information on how to use the app.

 4. As a new user, I want to easily input the city and country name to get the weather information.

+- The app has a menu option called "Get Weather Info" which provides the user with the input prompts to enter the city and country name.

 5. As a new user, I want the application to provide detailed weather information such as temperature, humidity, percipitation probability, wind speed, uv index, sunrise and sunset time.

+- The app provides the user with the detailed weather information of the city and country of their choice.

 #### Current User Goals